fredlcore/Robotan/Setup.md

 3. Open the following URL if you use the Robotan default WiFi, otherwise replace the IP number with the IP the Robotan has in your local WiFi network:
 `http://192.168.4.1:8080/update`
-If you are asked for a login, the username is "Robotan" and the password is "Robotan88".
+If you are asked for a login, the defautl username is "Robotan" and the password is "Robotan88".
+If you have configured your own credentials, of course you have to use them instead.

 4. Browse to the Robotan.ino.bin you have downloaded before and click "Update".